 Seconds into the movie, I knew it was a dud.
 Pardon me, not just a dud.
 A gaudy, hot-mess-of-a-film that made me wonder who the heck gave it a budget and the green light.

-I Would Have Preferred A Reunion Special Instead
+Coming 2 America Would Have Been Better Served With A Reunion Special Instead

 While it gave me pleasure to see so many of the original actors reprise their roles, I felt sad that it had to be on this film.

 I would have preferred for Eddie Murphy to do a sit-down interview with all of the original cast members and talk about the iconic film.
 Kinda like what Will Smith did with the Fresh Prince of Bel-Air last year.

 While watching the film, I immediately observed that Murphy seemed absent on screen.
 We know he’s there because we’re looking at him, but there is definitely a void.
 A blankness.

 This is Eddie Murphy for God’s sake.
 Living legend.
 Comedy god.
 Yet, he was upstaged by side actors and others making cameos.

 The movie was woefully short on jokes, which made it painful to watch.
 One of the reasons fans fell in love with the original Coming To America, was because it was hilarious, irreverent and unpredictable in some respects.
 Coming 2 America, on the other hand, was not.